ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 ## Risks and Assumptions

 - A create event arrives when a file is created, before the writer has finished.
 An action on `onCreate` or `onModify` can act on an incomplete file.
 This proposal assumes a single producer that writes each file completely before it is handled.
 Producers should write to a temporary name and rename on completion.
 - A move across file systems is a copy followed by a delete and is not atomic.
 If the copy fails, no partial destination is left and the source stays in place.
-On Windows, if the copy succeeds but the source cannot be deleted, both files remain.
+On Linux and macOS, if the copy succeeds but the source cannot be deleted, the copy is removed and the source stays in place.
+On Windows, both files remain in that case, and a later action on the same file follows the collision rule: the move fails and the source stays in place.
 - The process needs permission to move or delete files in the watched directory and to create files in `moveTo`.
 - A listener whose services carry no annotation is unaffected.